 Q: What do you think is one of the greatest factors affecting the body’s ability to have a healthy immune system response?

-A: I go into great depth about the topic of stress and what it means to have a healthy stress response in my book The Mind and Body Restorative Program.
-How we respond to external stressors is our true first line of defense in regards to a healthy whole body healing response.
+A: How we respond to external stressors is our true first line of defense in regards to a healthy whole body healing response.
 This is why making sure we keep our elimination channels uncluttered and open and giving our body the nourishment and support it needs is of such vital importance.

 The end-result of reductionist thinking is always being one step behind.
 Nothing in the body was designed to work on its own without the help of some other system or process.
 If you were at a horse race and one of the horse’s legs were tied to the starting gate, I think it is safe to say, not only would that horse be several steps behind, but, his chances of winning are slim to none depending on whether he can free his leg in the first place.